Oil Tank Previously Abandoned with Sand

 At Curren Environmental, we consistently receive calls regarding properties where an oil tank was previously filled with sand.
 Sometimes the owner has an approval sticker from the municipal construction office, other times they do not.
 Rarely if ever is there any report narrative and testing data available to document that the tank did not leak.
-Sometimes the township no longer has a permit record. , just a lot of he said she said.
+Sometimes the township no longer has a permit record, so it is just a lot of he said she said.

-For the record, no pun intended, the local approval is always meant to document that the tank was filled (meaning work was performed) however this permit does not give evidence that the oil tank is clean, tank did not leak.
+For the record, no pun intended, the local approval is always meant to document a construction activity, in short that the tank was filled (meaning work was performed) however this permit does not give evidence that the oil tank is clean, tank did not leak.
 Construction permits approve construction activities not environmental contamination..

 The problem with tanks that were previously abandoned in place is you don't know if the tank was properly cleaned (i.e., devoid of all residual oil and this was an empty metallic shell) and then filled with sand.
 The below tank was filled in place but never completely cleaned of oil.

 The oil that was left in the bottom of the tank leaked out and was found in the excavation after the tank was removed.

 As you can see just because something was done to the tank, doesn't mean it was done properly.
 Many sites where underground oil tank were filled and a local permit was filed you have no assurance that the tank did not leak, and the soil is not contaminated.

 This filled in place was removed by Curren

 Curren found oil remained in the tank.
 Sand does not absorb oil.
 This tank was not cleaned.

 As you can see from the photos, filled in place oil tanks are not as innocuous as they sound.
 Here is the rub, so any property owners say they had documents saying the tank was inspected and certified for leaks.
 Yet when you ask for information to verify that, it typically is not available or the documents do not clearly state that the tank did not leak.